-Aramis chuckled and reached for an old leather saddle, as Ciara came to his side she bumped him playfully.
+Aramis chuckled and reached for an old leather saddle, Ciara came to his side and bumped him playfully.
 After a few deft moments, the saddle held securely on her back.
 She bent her muscular fore leg allowing him to step up to her shoulders and then to the saddle.

 She walked over to the large cutout that had severed as an entrance to her bulk, save she smash a way through the door that led to the road.
 The cliff face beckoned her as it always did, the ecstasy of the open skies tempting her like an old lover.

-Still, he felt the loss like a ripple through this soul.
+Still, he felt the loss like a ripple through his soul.
 He grasped at the saddle until the dizziness abated.

 You should be more careful old man.